-Further, in addition to requesting complete nondisclosure to all qualified outside organizations, a parent/guardian may notify the Kokomo School Corporation of specific qualified organization(s) for which the directory information is prohibited from disclosure (20 USC 1232g(a)(5)(B).
+Further, in addition to requesting complete nondisclosure to all qualified outside organizations, a parent/guardian may notify the Kokomo School Corporation of the specific qualified organization(s) for which the directory information is prohibited from disclosure [20 USC 1232g(a)(5)(B)].

-- In addition, federal laws require local educational agencies (LEAs), which the Kokomo School Corporation is, to provide military recruiters, upon request, with certain "directory information" name, address, and telephone listing unless a parent and/or eligible student has advised in writing that he/she does not want this student's directory information disclosed to military recruiters without prior written consent. - 5.
+In addition, federal laws require local educational agencies (LEAs), which the Kokomo School Corporation is, to provide military recruiters, upon request, with certain "directory information" - name, address, and telephone listing - unless a parent and/or eligible student has advised - in writing - that they do not want this student's directory information disclosed to military recruiters without prior written consent.

 Parents and eligible students have the right to file a complaint with the US Department of Education concerning alleged failures by Kokomo School Corporation to comply with the requirements of FERPA.
-The Office that administers FERPA is: Family Policy Compliance Office, US Department of Education, 600 Independence Avenue SW, Washington, DC 20202-4605.
+The office that administers FERPA is Family Policy Compliance Office, US Department of Education, 600 Independence Avenue SW, Washington, DC 20202-4605.